 - Who work regularly with children with significant or complex health care needs, should understand the nature of the condition, and when and where the child may need extra attention. - Should be aware of the likelihood of an emergency arising and must know what action to take should one occur (this applies to all staff, including supply teachers and mid-day assistants). - Use SIMS for all up-to-date medical information and transfer to seating /learning plans; follow school safeguarding procedures if a child becomes unwell in your lesson.
 NB.
-Paper copies of pupils with high priority medical needs/conditions are with named staff and posted on Staff Room Notice board.
-Trish Cleary is responsible for updating this and SIMS.
+Paper copies of pupils with high priority medical needs/conditions are with named staff and posted on Staff Room Notice board and SIMS will be updated.